thezeeshann/crud_application_mern/README.md

-# CRUD applicatio in a mern stack.
+# CRUD application in a mern stack.